 \section{Abstract}

-The measurement of the top-quark anomalous electromagnetic couplings is one of the most important goals of the top-quark physics program in the present and future collider experiments.
-This would provide direct information on the non-standard interactions of the top-quark.
-We study a top-quark pair production scenario at the Future Circular Collider Hadron-Electron (FCC-he) through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions, which will provide information about sensitivities on anomalous $\hat a_V$ and $\hat a_A$ couplings at $95\% C.L.$, and the possibility of probing new physics.
-Energy of the $e^-$ beams is taken to be $E_e=250 GeV$ and $500 GeV$ and the energy of the $p$ beams is taken to be $E_p=50 TeV$, with these energies the FCC-he may sensitivity estimates on top-quark electromagnetic dipole moments $\hat a_V$ and $\hat a_A$ of the order ${\cal O}(10^{-2}-10^{-1})$.
+The measurement of the top-quark anomalous electromagnetic couplings is one of the most important goals of the top-quark physics program in present and future collider experiments and would provide direct information on the non-standard interactions of the top-quark.
+We study a top-quark pair production scenario at the Future Circular Collider Hadron-Electron (FCC-he) through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions, which will provide information on the sensitivities of anomalous $\hat a_V$ and $\hat a_A$ couplings at $95\% C.L.$, as well as create the possibility of probing new physics.
+Energy of the $e^-$ beams is taken to be $E_e=250 GeV$ and $500 GeV$, and the energy of the $p$ beams is considered to be $E_p=50 TeV$.
+With these energies the FCC-he can measure the dipole moments of the top-quark $\hat a_V$ and $\hat a_A$ with a sensitivity of the order ${\cal O}(10^{-2}-10^{-1})$.\\